AdaCore/gnatstudio/docs/users_guide/editing.rst

 ===========

 GPS includes basic facilities to refactor your code.
-"Refactoring" is the term used to describe manipulation of source code that do not affect the behavior of the code but help reorganize it to make it more readable, more extendable, or make other similar improvements.
+"Refactoring" is the term used to describe manipulation of source code that does not affect the behavior of the code but helps reorganize it to make it more readable, more extendable, or make other similar improvements.
 Refactoring techniques are generally things that programmers have done by hand, but which can be done faster and more securely when done automatically by a tool.